shivansh/videoStream/README.md

 ### [Project Report](report/cs425-mini-project.pdf)

 ## Instructions

+For quick testing purposes, run `./run.sh`.
+This script starts a server and client process.

 The current setup performs the transfer locally at localhost.

+To run the individual components, follow the instructions below.

 * Start the server -
   ```